doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 | PASS               | N/A  |  T  | N/A  |   T     |
 | PATTERN            | N/A  |  T  |  T   | N/A     |

-If device lock is None you cannot create a keystore entry with `setEncryptionRequired()`.
+If device lock is NONE you cannot create a keystore entry with `setEncryptionRequired()`.
 If you try you'll see an  IllegalStateException.

-**EDIT 16/05/16:** _It will be interesting to run the below tests on the N preview._

 ## N Preview 3 | qemu-system-x86_64 (Emulator 2.0)